jfyo2/Snake/README.md

+# Snake Game with Better Graphics

-This is a rewrite of the classic game "Snake" in Python/Pygame with updated graphics.
+This is a rewrite of the classic game "Snake" in Python/Pygame with custom graphics.
 Date: 2017

-GAME HELP
+## Controls

 Movement is done using the keys W, A, S, D. You cannot turn in the opposite direction (ie: If you are going left you cannot turn right.)